-Canine Coronavirus Infection (aka CCV) is a highly contagious virus which causes inflammation of a dogs' intestines.
+Canine Coronavirus Infection is a highly contagious virus which causes inflammation of a dogs' intestines.

-Coronavirus is often a self-limiting illness in healthy adult dogs but can be extremely serious in puppies, senior dogs or those with weak immune systems.
+It's generally self-limiting in healthy adult dogs, but can be extremely serious in puppies, senior dogs, or those with weak or compromised immune systems.
+If left untreated it can be fatal.

 Coronavirus infection in dogs and puppies has specific symptoms which can include: